GTM

 Growth starts with people: A case study on GTM team design

 Our client, an all-in-one business management SaaS for SMBs, had made impressive progress despite a chaotic growth stage.
-But as they edged closer to scaling, their GTM org was clearly held together more by good intentions than good structure.
+But as they edged closer to scaling, their GTM org was straining at the seam.
+Things only kept running because of the impressive commitment--and firefighting skills--of its core team members.
+It was inspiring to watch, but really unsustainable.

-They had tried hiring for marketing multiple times.
+They had tried building up their marketing function multiple times.
 None of it stuck.
 Campaigns sputtered, brand consistency was a mess, and internal teams didn’t know where marketing began and sales ended.
 Alignment between product, marketing, and sales?
 They felt like it mostly existed in theory.
 Meanwhile, leadership knew things weren’t working, they just didn’t know exactly why.

 That’s where we came in.